-COVID-19 Relief for Cafeteria PlansAdded by John C. Hughes in Articles & Publications, Tax Law on May 27, 2020
+COVID-19 Relief for Cafeteria PlansAdded by John C. Hughes in Articles & Blogs, Tax Law on May 27, 2020

 The federal government continues to provide relief to benefit plans in an effort to provide flexibility in light of the COVID-19 outbreak.
 Last week, the IRS issued Notices 2020-29 and 2020-33, which generally loosen up rules relative to elections under Internal Revenue Code Section 125 cafeteria plans.
 In short, the guidance allows for changes to cafeteria plan elections, and then increases the flexible spending account amount that may be carried over and used in a subsequent plan year.
 These changes are permissive, not mandatory.